sd17fall/softdes.web/pages/resources.md

 ### Tips

-* **Enable on autosave**, to avoid ever seeing the workflow bug that the code you're running or committing doesn't include your latest change(s):
+* **Enable autosave**, to avoid ever seeing the workflow bug that the code you're running or committing doesn't include your latest change(s):
   1. Select Atom Preferences (<kbd>cmd+,</kbd>)
   2. Click "Packages"
   3. Find the "autosave" package